himmat12/memo-book/README.md

 # memo-book
-memo book is an development version  which build in  OOP
+memo book is an development version  which is build in  OOP